ECT (Electro-convulsive therapy)

 If you have very strong feelings about ECT,

 friends, family or an advocate who can speak for

-Doctors must consider these views when they
+Doctors must consider your views when

-think about what to do.
+deciding what to do.

-appoint someone to be your Health and
+Alternatively, you could appoint someone to be your Health and

 Welfare Attorney to make decisions on your behalf when you are not

-Q Can ECT be given to me
+Q Can ECT be given to me without my

 Most ECT treatments are given to people who